trillek-team/trillek-computer/Keyboard.md

 When Caps Locks key is pressed, the keyboard enters in Caps Locks mode.
 The next time that the Caps Lock key is pressed, then the keyboard leaves the mode.
 In Caps Locks mode, the Caps Locks Enable status LED is set to On, and when leaves this mode, is set to Off.
+Also writing to KEY_STATUS can activate or desactivate Caps Locks mode.

 Example of Use